FloppyCrab/GuildedMediaChannelExporter/README.md

 images and videos posted into comments will also be saved

 ## Downloading the media
-This will be a separate NodeJS program that will be uploaded once finished
+~~This will be a separate NodeJS program that will be uploaded once finished~~ This now downloads as it iterates through, since i found that the links expired quickly after being saved